|

 List or Indian Army List, with lists of units, officers, strengths,

-The Maharajas, Nawabs, Rajas, etc. exercised sovereign rights within
+information on colours, uniforms, etc. The Maharajas, Nawabs, Rajas, etc. exercised sovereign rights within

 their own states.
 They were, in modern American terms, Commanders-in-Chief